rreckley/cleaningdataproject/README.md

 4. Appropriately label the data set with descriptive variable names.
 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-The CodeBook for the project shall contain information regarding the variables and data in the generated tiny data set.
+The codebook for the project shall contain information regarding the variables and data in the generated tiny data set.